xepoto/PVU-Simplifier/README.md

 # PVU-Simplifier
 PVU Simplifier is a simple extension to convert some values in the game Plants vs Undead Marketplace (on the first step).

+Remember to click the icon to see details.

 Download now
 Google Chrome: https://chrome.google.com/webstore/detail/pvu-simplifier/ifehgnpnhlmlakhdebkehopfgcidgeno